hdnh2006/YOLOv8API/README.md

 ## About me and contact

-This code is based on the YOLOv8 from ultralytics and it has been modified by Henry Navarro
+This code is based on the YOLOv5 from Ultralytics and it has been modified by Henry Navarro

 If you want to know more about me, please visit my blog: henrynavarro.org.